MORE ON COOLING YOUR MORGAN

 Heat is normally a symptom of some engine or combustion malaise.
 Any discussion on cooling must start with the premise that the reader has ruled out poor timing, too lean an air/fuel mixture, bad coolant, a radiator or cooling system blockage, a faulty water pump, bad combustion, poor lubrication, a lousy rad fan, a malfunctioning sensor, a bad thermostat, an imprudent camshaft selection or "badge" blockage.

-Cooling a car generally is about coolant temperatures.
-It is not about oil temperatures.
+Cooling a car generally concentrates on coolant temperatures and secondarily oil temperatures.

-Coolant heat is dissipated by its passage through the radiator and its fins, which in turn cools the coolant passages and the coolant flowing through them.
-This flow of air greatly increases with the car's speed which will offset the extra heat a harder working car produces speed.
-Idling produces less heat but the lack flow can make it hotter tan a moving engine.
-Systems must be perfected to deal with both stationary/slow moving and these must compliment the systems used to cool a cruising car.
+The coolant heat is dissipated by its passage through the radiator which is turn cooled by the flow of air that runs through it.
+As this flow of air greatly increases with speed and idling engine gets hotter than a cruising engine.
+Systems to deal with a stationary or slowly moving car must compliment the systems used to cool a cruising car.

 WHEN CRUISING